Guest Article: Seven Key Questions About Shared Mobility Tenders Answered

 Do tenders improve or limit market development?

-Cities and operators usually look at tenders in the same way.
-Operators like when cities commit to a long term vision – it gives operators time to set up and build a user base to run a financially sustainable business.
+Cities and operators usually look at shared mobility tenders in the same way.
+Operators like when cities commit to a long term vision.
+It gives operators time to set up and build a user base to run a financially sustainable business.
 When a city has this long-term approach, it’s because they see the value that shared mobility can provide in reducing private vehicles and increasing the modal share of sustainable modes.
 When the city selects operators, it means that they are open for collaboration with these companies, and the dialogues are usually good.

-When there are fewer players with more of a market share, it results in ‘friendly’ competition where each service is pushed to innovate to get more trips.
+When there are fewer players with more of a market share, it results in ‘friendly’ competition.
+Each service is pushed to innovate to get more trips.
 Having too many operators makes it difficult for each service to achieve economies of scale, driving down service quality.
-One operator gives no choice to users, and also means that the operators could lose the desire to innovate (although this is likely not the case, since operators rely on their margins to turn a profit – so continual improvement is a modern operator’s mindset, regardless of the competition).
+One operator gives no choice to users.
+Operators could also lose the desire to innovate.
+Although this is likely not the case, since operators rely on their margins to turn a profit.
+So continual improvement is a modern operator’s mindset, regardless of the competition.

 On a country or continental level, it could be said that tenders limit market development on the operator side.
 The largest operators have the most money and the existing city references, so they are more likely to be chosen for one of the few licences to operate.
 Logically, there is less space for the ‘challengers’.
 That said, local knowledge is key to a successful service, so all hope is not lost for regional or national players.